one-net/onenet.-client-Bushi/README.md

 * Unique Addresses onboarding
 * Capturing Web3 Gaming Community
 * Capturing a new Esports Demographic to Secret Network
+* Onboarding of traditional gamers to blockchain gaming
 * Awareness of SCRT brought by new users
 * Attracting new Game Developers to launch on onenet. client/Secret Network
 * Size of project scope for onenet. and Bushi

 With the success of Bushi and onenet., this will break into a rapidly growing industry of competitive gaming in crypto.
 In a 2021 report, Newzoo estimates the global gaming industry to grow from $176 billion in 2021 to $200 bilion by 2024.
 By riding this wave, we can capture a market that has been overlooked by many video game focused projects in crypto and onboard new users to the value of Secret Network's privacy preserving technology.
-Furthermore, shooter video game types ranks as 2nd overally in popularity within the industry and Bushi serves as a project to tackle this metric.
+Furthermore, shooter video game types rank as 2nd overall in popularity within the gaming industry and Bushi serves as a project to tackle this metric.